tasxatzial/2048-game/README.md

 * `gameOptions`: An object with possible keys:
   * `winConditionFnName`: The function name in [WinCondition.js](src/js/gameModel/WinCondition.js).
 Specifies the win condition of a game.
-  * `loseConditionFnName`:The function name in [LoseCondition.js](src/js/gameModel/LoseCondition.js).
+  * `loseConditionFnName`: The function name in [LoseCondition.js](src/js/gameModel/LoseCondition.js).
 Specifies the lose condition of a game.
 * `gridOptions`: An object with possible keys:
   * `newTileFnName`: The function name in [NewTile.js](src/js/gameModel/NewTile.js).
 Specifies how to add new tiles after each move, supporting the addition of multiple tiles.
   * `mergeResultFnName`: The function name in [MergeResult.js](src/js/gameModel/MergeResult.js).
 Specifies the new value of two merged tiles.